Flag of the Southern Cross

 "Flag of the Southern Cross" is a poem written in 1887 by Australian bush poet Henry Lawson.
 The title refers to the Eureka Flag flown at the Eureka Rebellion in Ballarat, Victoria in 1854.
+It was originally published in Truth, a Sydney newspaper.

 The victory song of the Australian cricket team — "Under the Southern Cross I Stand" — is said to have been inspired by this poem.

+Publication history

+After its initial newspaper publication it was then included in the following anthologies: